 It is possible to 'mix and match' school dinners and sandwiches from home.
 Please contact the office for further details.

 At Christ Church Primary School we understand that snacks can play an important part in the diet of young people and can contribute positively towards a balanced diet.
 The Government’s school fruit and vegetable scheme entitles all children in KS1 to one piece of fruit and/or vegetable per day and in addition, the school fully funds fruit and vegetables for all children in KS2.
 Milk is also purchased by the school and is on offer for all children should they wish.

-From year three upwards children are able to purchase fruit juice and/ or toast should they wish to do so.
-The cost for this is kept to a minimum and prices are advertised on our school newsletters and can be found in the school office.
+From year three upwards children are able to purchase milk and/ or toast should they wish to do so.
+The cost for this is kept to a minimum and prices can be found in the school office.

 Children in EYFS and KS1 enjoy ‘fruit and milk’ time in the classroom with their class team.
 KS2 children enjoy their snack during their morning breaktime.

 The school food plan states: Water is available for all pupils throughout the day, free of charge.
 Milk is available at least once a day.

 At Christ Church Primary School we promote children’s good general health and oral health with a strict ‘water only’ water bottle policy.
 Children are able to bring their own water bottle from home if they wish and we ask that this has a sports cap to avoid unnecessary spillage.
 Children are able to refill their water bottle throughout the day.
 For those who do not bring a water bottle from home, a small plastic beaker is supplied.
 Juice drinks such as ‘squash’ are not allowed during the school day and children will be asked to take these home at the end of the day should they bring them in.

 Our Lunchtime Arrangements and School Food policy can be found in the 'Policies' tab.